Authentic Belgian cafes in Belgium

 No one could really believe it in 2016 when In de Verzekering Tegen de Grote Dorst (Insurance against a Huge Thirst) was voted the best bar in the world.
 It is after all just a rustic local cafe next to the church in a Flemish village near Brussels.
 And it is only open for ten hours every week – on Sundays, holidays and after local funerals.
 But the website RateBeer has put it at the top of their ranking.
 Run by two brothers and their mother, the cafe stocks hundreds of Lambic beers produced in the local area, including some very rare bottles.
 The owners believe their bar became famous after a group of beer tourists ended up there after their bus got lost in the rolling hills.
 It has a rather austere 1950s interior, no food and no credit card machine, but it is truly authentic, with a mix of locals and beer enthusiasts creating a relaxed mood.

 The hotel closed a long time ago, but the cafe opposite the station in Wetteren is still called the Posthotel.
-Built in 1887, it was originally a coaching inn on the road from Antwerp to Ghent.
-The bar is decorated in Flemish Renaissance style with carved wood panelling, paintings of drinking scenes in the style of Pieter Bruegel and Flemish proverbs in neat gilt letters.
-Open from Friday to Sunday.
+Built in 1887, it was originally a coaching inn.
+The bar is decorated in Flemish Renaissance style with carved wood panelling and paintings of drinking scenes in the style of Pieter Bruegel.
+Other highlights include a sublime summer garden and concerts by indie bands.

 Founded in 1515, this is the oldest tavern in Bruges.
 It still has most of its original furnishings, including a wooden counter carved in the 16th century, an iron stove and a chair possibly owned by the Flemish artist Anthony Van Dyck.
 It’s best to come here in winter when the old iron stove is burning and the locals are hunched over their Trappist beers.